 - The Smithers Airport is the only airport within the Regional District of Bulkley-Nechako with scheduled air service.
-Air carriers include Air Canada, Northern Thunderbird Air, and Central Mountain Air. - The Smithers Regional Airport is mandated in accordance with Transport Canada Aerodrome Standards & Recommended Practices TP312E maintain and update an Emergency Response Plan for the airport grounds, operations, and air space under their jurisdiction. - 10The Smithers Regional Airport has reported the following breakdown of aircraft movement and passenger counts over the last four years:
+Air carriers include Air Canada, Northern Thunderbird Air, and Central Mountain Air. - The Smithers Regional Airport is mandated in accordance with Transport Canada Aerodrome Standards & Recommended Practices TP312E maintain and update an Emergency Response Plan for the airport grounds, operations, and air space under their jurisdiction. - 9The Smithers Regional Airport has reported the following breakdown of aircraft movement and passenger counts over the last four years:

-- In addition to the risk of aircraft damage and injury to passengers, an aircraft crash may have other effects on residents.
-A wildfire may be started by an aircraft crash, causing damage to property and resources, and possible evacuation of residents. - Airports can also be a supporting asset to regional emergencies as there is the capacity to move people, goods and services in and out of the region.
+In addition to the risk of aircraft damage and injury to passengers, an aircraft crash may have other effects on residents.
+A wildfire may be started by an aircraft crash, causing damage to property and resources, and possible evacuation of residents.

-10 Provided by Rob Blackburn Smithers Regional Airport Manager
+9 Provided by Rob Blackburn Smithers Regional Airport Manager